twilio/voice-quickstart-android/exampleconversationrelay/README.md

 To run the Android client with Conversation Relay support, configure two variables in the main activity of the Android app:

 1. Access Token : In the Android project, open `ConversationRelayActivity.java` and set the `accessToken` variable to a valid Twilio Access Token.
 This token is usually provided by using the twilio-cli tool to generate a token.
 When generating the token, make sure to use the application SID created in step 2.2.5.

+Install the `token` plug-in

+    $ twilio plugins:install @twilio-labs/plugin-token

+Use the TwiML App SID you just created to generate an access token

+    $ twilio token:voice --identity=alice --voice-app-sid=APxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+Copy the access token string.
+Your Android app will use this token to connect to Twilio.

-More information on how to do this can be found [here](https://github.com/twilio/voice-quickstart-android?tab=readme-ov-file#bullet5)
+More information on how to do this can be found at the root [README.md](../README.md#bullet5) under the section *** Generate an access token for the quickstart***.
 2. Conversation Relay URL: In the same file (`ConversationRelayActivity.java`), set the `conversationRelayUrl` variable to the same public server URL used in the .env file, including the WebSocket path.
 For example:
    `wss://abc123.ngrok.app/conversation-relay`